Gr8WhiteNorth/basejump/README.md

 ## Demo

-Actually that should be on the todo list too, but I have used the Basejump WordPress Theme already for a live site that you can see [here](http://senlinhostingclub.com).
+Since the end of June 2012 The Basejump WordPress Theme has it's own demo domain at [http://wpbaseju.mp](http://wpbaseju.mp).
+You can see another live site where I have used the theme [here](http://senlinhostingclub.com).

 ## Download (or Fork)
 The Basejump WordPress Theme can be downloaded (or forked) from [GitHub](https://github.com/senlin/basejump).